bkmashiro/fyp-report/main.typ

 === Introduction to Zero-Knowledge Proofs

-Zero-knowledge proofs (ZKPs)#footnote([A analogy story is shown in @magic-cave to illustrate the concept of ZKPs]) are cryptographic protocols that allow one party (the prover) to prove to another party (the verifier) that a statement is true without revealing any additional information#footnote([That is to say, in the scenario of photo ownership, the prover can prove to the verifier that they own a photo, *without revealing the photo content and the owner's identity*, but in the system, it's simplified, that the owner's address is revealed (actively informed to the verifier).
+Zero-knowledge proofs (ZKPs)#footnote([A analogy story is shown in @magic-cave to illustrate the concept of ZKPs]) are cryptographic protocols that allow one party (the prover) to prove to another party (the verifier) that a statement is true without revealing any additional information#footnote([That is to say, in the scenario of photo ownership, the prover can prove to the verifier that they own a photo, *without revealing the photo content or the owner's identity*, but in the system, it's simplified, that the owner's address is revealed (actively informed to the verifier).
 In theory this can be improved using randomized `artistId`]).
+In the mean time, the verifier, even after having become convinced of the statement's truth, should nonetheless remain unable to prove the statement to further third parties.

 For example:
 - Traditional way: To prove you own a photo, you need to show the photo
+  - Or using RSA for example, the photo is signed with the owner's private key, so the verifier can verify the ownership by using the owner's public key.
+But here the photo is revealed, and the owner's identity is exposed.
-- Zero-knowledge way: You only need to provide a proof that verifies your ownership, without revealing the photo content and the owner's identity
+- Zero-knowledge way: You only need to provide a proof that verifies your ownership, without revealing the photo content and the owner's identity.
+The verifier is convinced, but cannot prove the statement to further third parties.

+Summary:
+- Prover does not reveal any information
+- Verifier is convinced of the statement's truth
+- Verifier cannot prove the statement to further third parties

 === Mathematical Foundations